🇵🇸 Solidarity with Palestine. We seek justice and peace, and strongly oppose all forms of injustice and genocide.

 composer require php-flasher/flasher-symfony

-General Usage
+Usage

 To display a notification message, you can either use the flash() helper method or obtain an instance of flasher from the service container.
-Then, before returning a view or redirecting, call the addSuccess() method and pass in the desired message to be displayed.
+Then, before returning a view or redirecting, call the success() method and pass in the desired message to be displayed.

 #/ PHPFlasher